Arvin, Taft, Cal City make 50-worst places to live list

-Three Kern County cities were listed as one of the top 50 worst places to live in America by USA Today in a recent article.
+Three Kern County cities were listed among the top 50 worst places to live in America by USA Today.

-Arvin ranked 47th, while Taft came in 42nd, and California City got third place on a list that no city ever wants to find itself on.
+Arvin ranked 47th, while Taft came in at 42nd, and California City landed in third place on a list where no city ever wants to find itself.

 California City Mayor Chuck McGuire disputed the findings of 24/7 Wall Street, and said the organization had used numbers that were two years out of date.

-The Central Valley faired especially poorly on the list, with nine cities making the top 50, including the number one spot, Mendota in Fresno County.
+The Central Valley faired especially poorly on the list, with eight cities making the list of 50, including the number one spot, Mendota in Fresno County.

 From cost of living to the number of hospitalizations that could have been prevented by regular visits to a doctor, 24/7 Wall Street measured as much as it could to come up with what it presented as an all-encompassing view of American cities.